City of Encinitas

 In Spring 2021, the City began a project to update its Mobility (Circulation) Element and create a framework to implement Senate Bill 743 (SB 743), a new state law governing transportation analysis.

-The Mobility Element is a section of the City’s General Plan that identifies a multimodal transportation network to serve the community’s needs.
-The last comprehensive update to the Mobility Element—previously known as the Circulation Element—was in 1989, when the population was lower and transportation options were very different.
+The Circulation Element is a section of the City’s General Plan that identifies a multimodal transportation network to serve the community’s needs.
+The last comprehensive update to the Circulation Element was in 1989, when the population was lower and transportation options were very different.
 Since then, Encinitas has grown to nearly 65,000 residents and transportation options continue to expand.

-As part of the Mobility Element Update, the City is looking forward to consolidating the progressive policies from its various strategic, community and neighborhood plans—such the Climate Action Plan, Active Transportation Plan, Rail Corridor Vision Study, and others—into one cohesive, citywide framework.
+As part of the Circulation Element Update, the City seeks to consolidate the policies from its various strategic, community and neighborhood plans—such the Climate Action Plan, Active Transportation Plan, Rail Corridor Vision Study, and others—into one cohesive, citywide framework.

 Community Outreach